 With a story, you have the power to improve, to influence, to inspire.
 Sharing your story of lupus or a loved one with lupus can have an impact more than donating or volunteering ever could.

 If you wouldn’t like the attention of eyes on your personal story, you can start with a few people!
 Sharing with a small group of people has the same power as sharing it with thousands on social media or in front of a camera nationwide.

 Order a Wristband

-Lastly, instant awareness can be achieved through merchandise or gear, specifically a wristband!
-The awareness ribbon color for lupus is purple, so, at Rapid Wristbands, we have purple wristbands available for Lupus Awareness Month.
+Lastly, instant awareness can be achieved through merchandise or gear or specifically a wristband!
+The awareness ribbon color for lupus is purple - at Rapid Wristbands, we have purple custom wristbands available for Lupus Awareness Month.

 You can customize it in any way, so you can have it with a certain message pertaining to those affected with lupus.
 Click the button below to customize yours today!
 Show your support and raise awareness with us.